 - Much more about the underlying social technology is explained.

-In many ways, Technological Fantasies was a better book than the Green Family Chronicles, but it drifts off into absurdity in the last half or so.
+In many ways, Technological Fantasies was a much better book than the Green Family Chronicles, but it drifts off into absurdity in the last half or so.
 This was almost the opposite of the Green Family Chronicles, which was less acceptable in the beginning.
 Both contained a great deal of good old fashioned story telling, and were entertaining despite their many problems.
 However, both were large, unpublishable, and hard to accept.

 I sought to find something better in a third book, Harmony and Matching, to which I added a sequel, The Matches and The World.
 They were shorter and easier to get in to, with some good storytelling, but had their absurdities, and while quite entertaining, were no better than their predecessors.